niftycode/small-python-projects/CONTRIBUTING.md

 ## Development Dependencies

 - Python 3 (versions 3.10+ are currently supported)
-- `pip3 install flake8 pytest`
+- `pip3 install flake8 black pytest`
         - `flake8` to check for errors and to enforce code style.
+        - `black` to format the code.
         - `pytest` to run the tests (optional, you can contribute without writing tests).
 - Install all requirements with the following command:

         pip3 install -r requirements.txt